STAR-PORT/ARMOR/README.md

     git clone https://github.com/STAR-PORT/ARMOR.git

-(This obviously requires git to be installed on your system, on Debian and derivtives use `sudo apt-get install git`).
+(This obviously requires git to be installed on your system).

 ### Download archive